-The number of pages is limited to around 30, using letter size 12 and single line spacing.
-The report should be handed in pdf format at the last day of lectures (13 January 2023 - week 17).
+The number of pages is limited to around 30, using letter size 10-12, depending on letter type, single line spacing and 20 mm left and right margins.
+The report in pdf format should be forwarded to the professor (pgamboa@ubi.pt) at the last day of lectures (06 June 2025 - week 16).

-9.4.
+11.4.
 Exam

 There will be no written exam.
-If students fail the "Frequência" assessment or wish to improve their final grade, they must hand in an improved report of their design project at the dates of the exam, in weeks 19 and/or 21.
+If students fail the "Frequência" assessment or wish to improve their final grade, they must hand in an improved report of their design project at the dates of the exam, in weeks 18 and/or 20.

-9.5.
+11.5.
 Grade